Lightsaber

-A lightsaber (also known as a laser sword, or ren) is a fictional energy sword featured throughout the Star Wars franchise.
-A typical lightsaber is depicted as a luminescent plasma blade about 3 ft in length emitted from a metal hilt around 10.5 in in length.
-First introduced in the original Star Wars film, it has since appeared in most Star Wars films, with at least one lightsaber duel occurring in each installment of the "Skywalker saga".
+A lightsaber is a fictional energy sword featured throughout Star Wars.
+A typical lightsaber is shown as a luminous laser sword about 3 ft in length emitted from a metal hilt around 10.5 in in length.
+Introduced in the original Star Wars film, it has since appeared in all 12 theatrical Star Wars films, with at least one lightsaber duel occurring in each installment of the "Skywalker saga".
 The lightsaber's distinct appearance was created using rotoscoping for the original films, and with digital effects for the prequel and sequel trilogies.

-In the Star Wars universe, the lightsaber is the signature weapon of the light side-wielding Jedi Order and the dark side-wielding Sith Order.
+In the Star Wars universe, the lightsaber is the signature weapon of the light-side-wielding Jedi Order and the dark-side-wielding Sith Order.
 However, the lightsaber can also be wielded by non-Force-sensitive characters as an ordinary weapon or tool.
-The Jedi use different colored lightsabers (predominantly blue and green, though purple and yellow have also appeared in canon media), while the Sith wield exclusively red-bladed sabers to distinguish themselves from the Jedi.
-The color of a lightsaber's blade is given by its power source, the kyber crystal, which is influenced by the wielder and the Force as they connect with and tune the crystal.
+The Jedi use lightsabers of various colors: most commonly blue and green, but also purple, white, black, and yellow.
+The Sith wield red-bladed sabers to distinguish themselves from the Jedi.
+The color of a lightsaber's blade is given by its kyber crystal, whose color is determined by a Jedi's connection to the Force.
 A lightsaber's hilt is built by its wielder and is, therefore, unique in design.
-There are several variations outside of the traditional single-bladed lightsaber, such as the double-bladed lightsaber (most famously wielded by Darth Maul), crossguard lightsabers (used by Kylo Ren), and the Darksaber, forged by the Mandalorian Jedi Tarre Vizsla, but primarily wielded by the non-Force-sensitive Mandalorian rulers of Mandalore (including Pre Vizsla, Maul, Bo-Katan Kryze, Sabine Wren, Moff Gideon, and the Mandalorian).
+There are several variations outside of the traditional single-bladed lightsaber, such as the double-bladed lightsaber (most famously wielded by Darth Maul), the curved-hilted lightsaber (wielded by Asajj Ventress and most famously by Count Dooku), crossguard lightsabers (used by Kylo Ren and occasionally by Jedi), and the Darksaber, forged by the Mandalorian Jedi Tarre Vizsla, but primarily wielded by the non-Force-sensitive Mandalorian rulers of Mandalore (including Pre Vizsla and Bo-Katan Kryze).

-As presented in the films, a lightsaber's energy blade can cut, burn, and melt through most substances with little resistance.
-It leaves cauterized wounds in flesh, but can be deflected by another lightsaber blade, by energy shields, or by the metal beskar (found in Mandalorian armor).
-The blade has even been used as a tool to weld metal.
-Other times, the lightsaber has been shown to cause bleeding wounds in the flesh, sometimes accompanied by burns.
+An active lightsaber gives off a distinctive hum, which rises in pitch and volume as the blade is moved rapidly through the air.
+As presented in the early films, the blade can cut, burn, and melt through most substances with little resistance.
+Lightsabers can deflect blaster bolts, allowing a wielder with Jedi reflexes to turn an enemy's own gunfire against them.
+It can be deflected by another lightsaber blade, which produces a loud crackle; by energy shields; or by the metals beskar (found in Mandalorian armor) and phrik (the metal used to create electrostaffs).
 Some exotic saber-proof melee weapons have been introduced in the Expanded Universe as well as later episodic films.
-An active lightsaber gives off a distinctive hum, which rises in pitch and volume as the blade is moved rapidly through the air.
-Bringing the blade into contact with another lightsaber's blade produces a loud crackle.
+The blade has been used to weld metal, and has been shown to leave both cauterized wounds and bleeding wounds in flesh.

 The lightsaber has become one of the most widely recognized elements of the Star Wars franchise.
-In 2008, a survey of approximately 2,000 film fans found it to be the most popular weapon in film history.
+In 2008, a survey of about 2,000 film fans found it to be the most popular weapon in film history.